pschake34/NotSoBasicOnshapeCAD/README.md

 ### Reflection

 The assembly was fairly simple, with relatively few parts.
-One useful thing which I found from the instructions was that the keyboard shortcut for hiding and showing mate connectors is **K**.
+I ws introduced to the [replicate tool](https://cad.onshape.com/help/Content/replicate.htm), which enables the easy replication of features.
+It was most useful for getting rid of the monotony of placing nuts and bolts into the assembly.
+Another useful thing I found from the instructions was that the keyboard shortcut for hiding and showing mate connectors is **K**.
 As an often used action in my workflow, I found it much easier to use the keyboard shortcut.

 <br>
 <br>